 Don’t forget the tennis posts and tennis nets.
 All courts need a net.
 The tennis net has a height of 36 inches in the center and 42 inches at the posts.
 The cost will vary depending on the materials.
 Tennis nets are mainly made from braided polyethylene to provide stability.

 Get In Touch With Our Team To Build a 5-Star Tennis Court

-There are many professional tennis court construction companies that can help you install your new court.
+Many professional tennis court construction companies can help you install your new court.
 These types of projects typically require permits, so talk to an expert if you don’t feel comfortable doing it yourself.

 The cost of building a tennis court can vary greatly depending on factors such as size, installation method, type of material that you wish to use, and more.
-If you need help determining the cost to build a tennis court, please get in touch with our team today at (919) 365-7500 to discuss your specifications and design preferences.
+If you need help determining the cost to build a tennis court, please get in touch with our team of tennis court builders today at (919) 365-7500 to discuss your specifications and design preferences.